markerwong/instagram-ranked-feed/README.md

 There's Redis to store Elasticsearch search result as cache data for 10 minutes.
 It call increase the time for getting feeds list and feed detail.

 A config file to store Elasticsearch and Redis endpoint.

+---

+## Future improvements

+1. Better support for some layout size on responsive

+2. Consider the structure of React to reduce layout render

+3. Feed list and feed detail are not fetch on the same time, there may be some data different.
+Should update feed list data when getting feed detail from Instagram

+4. Add preloader for getting data, image or video